greenbone/docs/src/22.4/source-build/start-services.rst

 .. important::

-  When the feed content has been downloaded, the new data needs to be loaded by the corresponding daemons.
+  When the feed content has been downloaded, the new data must be loaded by the corresponding daemons.
 This may take several minutes up to hours, especially for the initial loading of the data.
 Without loaded data, scans will contain incomplete and erroneous results.